 Was your friend or a family member recently arrested?
-If so, there are high chances that they can post bail and minimize or avoid spending time behind bars before a conviction.
+If so, there are high chances that they can post bail.
+This will help to minimize or avoid spending more time behind bars before trial.
 However, there are some cases in which individuals are denied bail just after getting arrested.

 The Crime Your Loved One is Being Accused of is Quite Serious

 The seriousness of any offense is usually considered before your loved one is granted bail.
-This could be kidnapping, rape crime, murder or any other serious crime, your loved one will most likely remain behind the bars, or the bond will be set high.
-In case there is enough evidence to show that the suspect may be innocent of the accusations, the bail could be set low.
-But in most cases, suspects of serious crimes are usually denied the posted bail and remain locked up until the hearing date.
+This could be kidnapping, rape crime, murder or any other serious crime.
+Your loved one will most likely remain behind the bars, or the bond will be set high.
+In case there is enough evidence to show that the suspect may be innocent, the amount could be set low.
+But in most cases, suspects of serious crimes are usually denied bail and remain locked up until the hearing date.